Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 \subsection{Guest messages}

-SNP-protected guests can utilize the \vlst{SNP_GUEST_REQUEST} command to securely communicate with firmware.
-All exchanged messages are tagged, encrypted and integrity-protected using AES-256-GCM with the Virtual Machine Platform Communication Key (\vlst{VMPCK}) that is injected into guest pages through the \vlst{SNP_LAUNCH_UPDATE} call.
-Guests, whether primary or migration agents, employ messages for tasks like obtaining attestation reports, deriving keys, managing migration, and other purposes.
+SNP-protected guests can utilize the \vlst{SNP_GUEST_REQUEST} command to securely communicate with the AMD-SP firmware.
+All exchanged messages are tagged, encrypted and integrity-protected using AES-256-GCM with the Virtual Machine Platform Communication Key (\vlst{vmpck}) that is injected into guest pages through the \vlst{SNP_LAUNCH_UPDATE} call.
+Guests, whether primary or migration agents, employ messages for tasks like obtaining attestation reports, deriving keys, and managing migration.